-- Assessing strengths, interests, and needs, including life skills; - Identifying significant adults who may be willing to assist the youth in carrying out identified tasks; - Identifying services, resources, supports, and networks; - Developing or enhancing their skills; - Making decisions: - Planning and supporting the youth through the transition to adult living; and. - Maintaining contact and following up after the youth leaves foster care.
+- Assessing strengths, interests, and needs, including life skills; - Identifying significant adults who may be willing to assist the youth in carrying out identified tasks;

+- Identifying services, resources, supports, and networks; - Developing or enhancing their skills; - Making decisions; - Planning and supporting the youth through the transition to adult living; and, - Maintaining contact and following up after the youth leaves foster care.

-14B.10.3 Transition to independent living plan for youth age 18 and older
+14.10.3 Chafee Program Transition Plan (Transition Plan) for youth age 18 and older

-All youth age 14 or older, regardless of their permanency goal, shall have a written transitional living plan personalized to their individual needs based on their independent living skills assessment; specifying the independent living services, activities, and supports to be provided to help the youth transition to adulthood.
-The child shall be involved in the development of his/her initial transition plan and any revisions or additions made to it.
-The transition plan shall be:
+All youth age 14 or older, regardless of their permanency goal, shall have a written transition plan personalized to their individual needs based on their life skills assessment; specifying the independent living services, activities, and supports to be provided to help the youth transition to adulthood.
+The youth shall be involved in the development of his/her initial Transition Plan and any revisions or additions made to it.
+The Chafee Program Transition Plan (Transition Plan) shall be:

+- Youth-driven;

-- Youth-driven; - Based on a formal independent living needs assessment;
+- Based on a formal life skills assessment;

-- Developed through a team process; and, - Coordinated with the IEP developed by the school district for all youth in special education.
+- Developed through a team process; and,

+- Coordinated with the IEP developed by the school district for all youth in special education.

-The transition plan for youth over age 14 and older shall be personalized to the individual youth and describe in writing:
+The Transition Plan for youth over age 14 and older shall be personalized to the individual youth and describe in writing:

-- The activities to be undertaken to establish a permanent family and lifelong connections with family members and significant adults. - The strengths, goals, and needs of the youth, based on the assessment of independent living skills, and including the areas of counseling, education, housing, employment, and money management skills. - The specific independent living services to be provided and activities undertaken to assist the youth in meeting these goals and needs, building on the youth's strengths. - The programs and services to be provided and activities undertaken to help the youth prepare for his or her future life as an adult, including but not limited to, specific options to be pursued in education, career preparation, and work. - The responsibilities of the child placing agency, the youth, the service provider, and any other involved individuals in achieving the planned services and activities. - Information on the youth's right to appeal LDSS decisions on services in the transition plan for independent living services (See Section 14.12 of the July 2015 Foster Care guidance).
+- The activities to be undertaken to establish a permanent family and lifelong connections with family members and significant adults. - The strengths, goals, and needs of the youth, based on the assessment of life skills, and including the areas of counseling, education, housing, employment, and money management skills. - The specific independent living services to be provided and activities undertaken to assist the youth in meeting these goals and needs, building on the youth's strengths.

+- The programs and services to be provided and activities undertaken to help the youth prepare for his or her future life as an adult, including but not limited to, specific options to be pursued in education, career preparation, and work. - The responsibilities of the child placing agency, the youth, the service provider, and any other involved individuals in achieving the planned services and activities. - Information on the youth's right to appeal LDSS decisions on services in the Transition Plan (See Section 15.12).

-The service worker may use the transition plan template developed by VDSS or the Foster Club's Transition Toolkit to document the youth's transition plan (see below.)
+The service worker may use the transition plan template developed by VDSS or the Foster Club's Transition Toolkit to document the youth's Transition Plan (see below.)
 Any other transition plan template needs to be approved by VDSS before use.

-The VDSS Independent Living Transition Plan Template addresses independent living services, incorporates the domains from the Casey Life Skills Assessment, and complies with state and federal requirements for serving and transitioning older youth.
-The FosterClub's Transition Toolkit is designed for youth and their team of adult supporters to identify their assets and resources and map out a plan for the challenges after foster care.
+- The VDSS Chafee Program Transition Plan addresses independent living services, incorporates the domains from the Casey Life Skills Assessment, and complies with state and federal requirements for serving and transitioning older youth. - The FosterClub's Transition Toolkit is designed for youth and their team of adult supporters to identify their assets and resources and map out a plan for the challenges after foster care.

-14B.10.3.1 Development and maintenance of the transition plan
+14.10.3.1 Development and maintenance of the transition plan

-The transition plan shall be printed and attached to the foster care plan which is filed with the court for distribution and placed in the paper case record, if further court review is required by the court.
-When court review is not required, the transition plan should be printed and attached to the Administrative Panel Review document and placed in the paper case record.
-The service worker, youth, and youth's team shall implement and modify the transition plan over time, while continually assessing the youth's progress.
+The Transition Plan shall be printed and attached to the foster care plan which is filed with the court for distribution and placed in the paper case record, if further court review is required by the court.
+When court review is not required, the Transition Plan should be printed and attached to the Administrative Panel Review document and placed in the paper case record.
+The service worker, youth, and youth's team shall implement and modify the Transition Plan over time, while continually assessing the youth's progress.